 Be it creating handicrafts, protecting wildlife as scouts, or hired as staff, our conservation partners employ local people in the countries where they operate.

-Crisis and Recovery Funds have supported 204 projects to date.
+Wildlife Funds have supported 515 projects to date.

-The Elephant Crisis Fund and Lion Recovery Fund have supported projects in over 30 countries to protect elephants and lions throughout their entire habitat.
+Our Wildlife Funds have supported projects in 46 countries to protect threatened species throughout their entire habitat.

-people attended our Wildlife Conservation Expos in 2017
+people attended our Wildlife Conservation Expos and other events in 2020

-WCN hosted Expos in northern California and Houston that were attended by people from over 30 states and 4 countries.
+WCN hosted Expos and events that were attended by people from over 47 states and 60 countries.

 field conservationists who have attended WCN workshops